openethereum/openethereum.github.io/Chain-specification.md

 }
 ```

 + **`"name"`** field contains any name used to identify the chain.
+It is used as a folder name for database files.
+If it contains spaces, the `"dataDir"` parameter without spaces is required (see "Optional spec fields" below).

 + **`"engine"`** field describes the consensus engine used for a particular chain, details are explained in the [Consensus Engines](Pluggable-Consensus.md) section.

 + **`"genesis"`** contains the genesis block (first block in the chain) header information.
   + `"seal"` is consensus engine specific and is further described in [Consensus Engines](Pluggable-Consensus.md).
-  + `"difficulty"` difficulty of the genesis block, matters only for PoW chains.
+  + `"difficulty"` is the difficulty of the genesis block.
+This parameter is required for any type of chain but can be of arbitrary value if a PoA engine is used.
-  + `"gasLimit"` gas limit of the genesis, affects the initial gas limit adjustment.
+  + `"gasLimit"` is the gas limit of the genesis block.
+It affects the initial gas limit adjustment.

   Optional:
   + `"author"` address of the genesis block author.